eicket/myIQRadio/README.md

 Experimental IQ radio taking the IQ samples from an audio in device (in stereo) and plays back the decoded audio (in mono) on the audio out device.

-Some intersting features :
+Some interesting features :

-- VFO control to a Flex Radio via TCP/IP
+- Selectable sample rates from 24000 to 192000 samples / sec

 - Decodes USB, LSB, AM and FM
 - Variable 100 ..
 10000 Hz filter width
 - Variable spectrum smoothing
-- Selectable sample rates from 24000 to 192000 samples / sec
+- VFO control to a Flex Radio via TCP/IP

 ![Alt text](/screenshots/main.jpg)